edwinjwood/CSCE311/README.md

 To build the project, you can use the provided `Makefile`.
 Here are the steps:

 1. Navigate to the project directory.
-2. Run the following commands to build and run the project:
+2. Run the following commands to build the project:

    ```sh
    make
    ```

+3. Run the following commands to run the project:
    **Argument Format**: ./bin/evaluate-boolean "<expression>" <values>

    ```sh